KelvinPompey-40718390/sem-project-group6/use-cases/UC5.md

 ### Preconditions

-We are aware of the list of countries and their populations
+We are aware of the list of countries and their populations.

 ### Success End Condition